Christinamawel/indecision/Log.md

 1:00 -2:00 learn more about UI integration and how to add images

 2:00 - 3:00 continue learning about context in kotlin and more about XML activities

+5 hours total

+---Monday 3/7---

+1:00 - 1:45 learn about adding more android Activity views to a project